 If you are a permanent resident, you need to prove that you have valid permanent resident status when you return to Canada.
 Your Permanent Resident (PR) card is the best proof of this status.

-According to Citizenship and Immigration Canada (CIC), no matter how you travel back to Canada, you must prove to the Canada Border Services Agency (CBSA) officer that you have valid Permanent Resident status.
+According to Immigration, Refugees and Citizenship Canada (IRCC), no matter how you travel back to Canada, you must prove to the Canada Border Services Agency (CBSA) officer that you have valid permanent resident status.
 This applies to all family members who are permanent residents, including children.

 You require a valid PR card or a valid Permanent Resident Travel Document (PRTD) to re-enter Canada by commercial carrier (train, plane, boat or bus).
 You will not be permitted to board a commercial carrier, if you cannot prove you can enter Canada.

-If you are entering Canada in a private vehicle, such as your own car, and you do not present your PR card, you may be able to show other immigration documents (see answer to "If you return in a private vehicle, like your own car").
+If you are entering Canada in a private vehicle, such as your own car, and you cannot present your PR card, you may be able to show other immigration documents (see answer to "If you return in a private vehicle, like your own car").

 If you have applied for a new PR card, you can still travel with the old card as long as it is still valid.

 If your PR card expires while you are outside Canada, you need to apply for a permanent resident travel document from a Canadian visa office abroad.